yingtaoluo/Spatial-Temporal-Attention-Network-for-POI-Recommendation/README.md

 http://www-public.imtbs-tsp.eu/~zhang_da/pub/dataset_tsmc2014.zip

 Q2: I ran into some problems in reading the paper or implementing the codes.
 May I talk/discuss with you?
 A2: It would be my pleasure to answer your questions.
 Please do not hesitate to email me or leave comments at any time and explain the problem concisely so I can assist.
+Also, we will give an oral speech soon.
+Hope this helps resolve potential questions.

 Q2.1: What does it mean "The number of the training set is 𝑚 − 3, with the first 𝑚′ ∈ [1,𝑚 − 3] check-ins as input sequence and the [2,𝑚 − 2]-nd visited location as the label"?
 A2.1: We use [1] as input to predict [2], use [1,2] as input to predict [3], and ..., until we use [1,...,m-3] to predict [m-2].